cardano-scaling/website/monthly/2025-01-monthly.md

 ### Hydra + custom ledger experiment

-We've verified that we can run a Hydra Head with a [customised L2 ledger](https://github.com/cardano-scaling/hydra/issues/1727).
+We have verified that we can run a Hydra head with a [customized layer 2 ledger](https://github.com/cardano-scaling/hydra/issues/1727).
 [We merged a test](https://github.com/cardano-scaling/hydra/pull/1796) that can be used for future interested parties to test this with their own forks.